 The functionality of the search lies in its behavior when interacting with the user.
 An accurate search should always lead the user to a relevant result and consider their normal behavior, regardless of how he writes the search phrase, whether he writes a title with typos, uses a slang term or archaism, etc.

 Users are likely to be seeking out a personalized experience more than ever.
 Therefore as an online business, a nice-looking website is not enough.
-You need to build a seamless experience to claim the success or risk losing your customers just after their first visit.
-We hope that this blog helps you understand how effective proper use of UX can be for you to make your online business more attractive despite you don’t have a target audience.
+You must build a seamless experience to claim success or risk losing your customers just after their first visit.
+We hope that this blog helps you understand how effective proper use of UX can be for you to make your online business more attractive and win more customers.